The Balance Sheet Trap Will Ruin Your Next Career Move

 “What was the valuation of the last round?”
 Specific numbers and dates provided transparently.
 Defensiveness or “We focus on mission, not valuation.”

-Publicly traded companies hide their problems in quarterly reports, but they cannot hide their turnover.
-However, looking at general turnover is useless.
-Salespeople leave all the time.
-Engineers change jobs for raises.
+Publicly traded companies hide their problems in quarterly reports, but they can’t hide their turnover.
+Looking at general turnover on Glassdoor is useless.
+Salespeople leave constantly.
+Engineers jump ship for equity.

 You need to look at the Risk Departments.
-Use LinkedIn Premium to audit departures in the last 12 months for:
+Use LinkedIn to audit departures over the last 12 months for:

 • HR Leadership (Chief People Officer)

-Why this matters: These are the “watchdogs.”
+Why this matters: These are the watchdogs.
 They see the raw numbers and the lawsuits before anyone else.
 If the CFO resigns “to pursue personal interests” two weeks before an earnings call, stay away.
-If the General Counsel leaves abruptly, there is often a regulatory storm coming.
+If the General Counsel leaves abruptly, there is a regulatory storm coming.

-“Optimizing EBITDA” is corporate speak for cutting costs to make the profit margins look attractive to the next buyer.
-If you are joining a PE-owned firm, you must identify if your role is a Revenue Generator or a Cost Center.
+“Optimizing EBITDA” is corporate jargon for cutting costs to make profit margins look attractive to the next buyer.
+If you’re joining a PE-owned firm, you must identify if your role is a Revenue Generator or a Cost Center.

 • Safe Zones: Enterprise Sales, Product Engineering (shipping features), Customer Success (retention).